l33tn00b/NCS/README.md

 sudo pip3 install 'opencv-python>=3.4.1'

-It has quite some dependencies... sudo apt-get install libgtk-3-dev sudo apt-get install libgstvideo* sudo apt-get install libgstreamer-plugins*
+It has quite some dependencies... sudo apt-get install libgtk-3-dev
+sudo apt-get install libgstvideo*
+sudo apt-get install libgstreamer-plugins*

 And don't forget:
 source ~/inference_engine_vpu_arm/bin/setupvars.sh

+Oh, yes...
+Raspian Buster still has an old version of OpenCV with no dnn support.
+And the above pip3 install doesn't work either because there is no opencv for arm/python3.